sookinoby/mxnet-ccn-samples/README.md

 ```

 ## Prediction
 We are using the load model for prediction.
 We convert a traffic sign image (Stop.jpg) into 32*32*3 (32*32 dimension image with 3 channels) and try to predict their label.
-Here's is the image I downloaded from Google.
+Here's the image I downloaded.

 ![Alt text](images/Stop.jpg?raw=true "test image")